The comprehensive list to make sure you are covered

 - Fly Rod, Reel, and Line

-- All Terminal Tackle (Tippet, Leaders, Weight, etc.)
+- Flies and Terminal Tackle (Tippet, Leaders, Weight, etc.)

 - Non-Alcoholic Beverages